Genusbiz/docs/developers/defining-the-application-model/object-class/modify-an-object--or-identifier-domain/events.md

 <td>**Link and Unlink**</td>

 <td>Occurs when an object is linked/unlinked to/from another object.
-For example, if an <span style="FONT-STYLE: italic">employee is assigned as a key account manager for a <span style="FONT-STYLE: italic">customer, this will generate a link event on the <span style="FONT-STYLE: italic">employee object.</td>
+For example, if an *employee* is assigned as a key account manager for a *customer*, this will generate a link event on the *employee object*.</td>

 </tr>